Efficient representation and approximation of model predictive control laws via deep learning: Background and Motivation

-The neural network $\mathcal N(x;\theta, M, L)$ is a piecewise affine function because it only contains compositions of affine transformations with a piecewise affine function (ReLUs).
-For the derivation of the maximal number of regions, see \cite{montufar2014}. \QEDA \end{pf}
+\begin{proof}[Proof of Lemma~\ref{lemma:expo}] The neural network $\mathcal N(x;\theta, M, L)$ is a piecewise affine function because it only contains compositions of affine transformations with a piecewise affine function (ReLUs).
+For the derivation of the maximal number of regions, see \cite{montufar2014}. \end{proof}

 Lemma~\ref{lemma:expo} gives clear insights about why deep networks, as often observed in practice, obtain better performance to approximate complex functions when compared to shallow networks.
 In particular, Lemma~\ref{lemma:expo} implies that the number of affine regions that a neural network can represent grows exponentially with the number of layers $L$ as long as the width of the network $M$ is not smaller than the number of inputs $n_x$.
 The bound of Lemma~\ref{lemma:expo} can be slightly improved if $M\geq 3n_x$ as recently shown in \cite{serra2018}.